jali123456/MMLU-Law-Enforcement-testfork/README.md

 ## 🌎 Purpose

-To provide a high-quality, peer-reviewed benchmark to evaluate reasoning, recall, and decision-making ability of both AI systems and professionals within the law enforcement and governance ecosystem.
+To provide a high-quality, peer-reviewed benchmark to evaluate reasoning, recall, and decision-making abilities of both AI systems and professionals within the law enforcement ecosystem.
+This dataset will also be used to compare the performance of different LLMs — including our proprietary system, ELMU Insights.Akta.

 ---